 Come Face-To-Face With Giant Tortoises In The Galapagos Islands of Ecuador

-There are few, if any, places in the world more synonymous with wildlife than Ecuador’s Galapagos Islands.
-This raw and unique series of islands offers one of the most fascinating weird and wonderful wildlife experiences for families.
-The Galapagos Islands are home to sea lions, countless species of birds, marine iguanas and so much more.
+There are few if any, places in the world more synonymous with wildlife than Ecuador’s Galapagos Islands.
+This raw and unique series of islands offers one of the most fascinating, weird, and wonderful wildlife experiences for families.
+The Galapagos Islands are home to sea lions, countless species of birds, marine iguanas, and so much more.

-The thing that most families who travel to the Galapagos Islands remember though is the peaceful giant tortoises.
-The amazing wildlife experiences for families available on the Galapagos Islands make Galapagos the ultimate wildlife family travel destinations for many nature-loving families.
-The fragile nature of Galapagos makes it important to travel with a reputable tour company.
-Naturetrek Wildlife Holidays is one of the companies offering unforgettable eco-tours in Galapagos.
+The thing that most families who travel to the Galapagos Islands remember, though, is the peaceful giant tortoises.
+The amazing wildlife experiences for families available on the Galapagos Islands make the Galapagos the ultimate wildlife family travel destination for many nature-loving families.

 Galapagos is the perfect place to teach children about Darwin and evolution.
 Learning from a textbook is one thing.
 But seeing where the spark for the concept of the theory of evolution was lit is something spectacular.
 Galapagos may be one of the best nature excursions for families that want to combine education and first-hand experience in one shot.